aiplanethub/openagi/README.md

 ## Example

-Follow this example to create a Test Case job search it help you to search available job posting for a given category Here in the example we are using AzureChatOpenAIModel along with GoogleSerpAPISearch to search the internet for various job posting on the particular role.
+Follow this example to create a **Job Search Agent** that helps you to search available job posting for a given category.
+Here in the example we are using `AzureChatOpenAIModel` along with `GoogleSerpAPISearch` to search the internet for various job posting on the particular role.

 **Note:** Follow setup guide to configure the environment.
 For quick access click [here](https://openagi.aiplanet.com/getting-started/installation).